 Each semester, returning students may check into housing during a one to two-day period before the first day of class as defined by Residence Life.
 The Residence Life Office may authorize select students to check into housing early.
 Essential student workers, athletes in season (whose official training and/or competition begins prior to the beginning of the semester per NCAA guidelines), and approved student leaders may check into housing early providing their supervisor officially notifies the Residence Life Office no less than four weeks prior to the desired move-in date.
 Students who qualify for early arrival will not be billed for additional fees for the period between the last summer session and the fall session.
 Students approved to move in early are permitted to move in the day before their official start date and no earlier.
 Because the Residence Life Staff will be in training prior to the start of classes, students must check in during specific, predetermined times.
-All students arriving early must follow strict behavioral guidelines and sign an Early Arrival Contract before checking into housing and receiving their room key.
+All students arriving early must follow strict behavioral guidelines.